Fishing Lake Ouachita

 They are a part of the pike family and swim in quiet areas with minimal current and rich aquatic vegetation.
 They prefer to hide in weeds, brake lines, and tupelo and cypress tree hollows from where they stalk and seize prey.
 Their favorite foods are crayfish, frogs, newts, mice, insects, and small fish.

 Use live lure, chugger plugs, small spinners, jigs, or plastic worms to lure them.
 The best way is with a bucket of live minnows, 2 to 4 inches long.

-Interestingly, to catch monster chain pickerel, go to Lake Ouachita in the summer.
+Interestingly, go to Lake Ouachita in the summer to catch monster chain pickerel.
 That’s when larger pickerels go into deep waters while smaller ones retreat to the shallow water.

-You might have heard stories of an abundance of rainbow trouts in Lake Ouachita.
+You might have heard stories of abundant rainbow trout in Lake Ouachita.
 However, you can’t find trouts in Ouachita anymore.
 Why?
-After stocking the lake with trouts, walleyes and stripes became enormously large.
+After stocking the lake with trouts, walleyes, and stripes became enormously large.
 Some walleyes even weighed over 10 pounds, and some believe trouts were responsible.

-Authorities banned trouts to save the ecosystem.
+Authorities banned trout from saving the ecosystem.
 Soon after, other fish came down to their typical sizes.
-However, Lake Ouachita and other Arkansas lakes are still brilliant spots for trophy hunting, especially for striped bass.
+However, Lake Ouachita and other Arkansas lakes are bright spots for trophy hunting, especially for striped bass.

 Other Fish Species You Can Find

 - Carp: common carp and grass carp;

 - Fathead minnow